 Bradfield exists to give you deep, valuable capabilities rather than your first programming job.
 We assume that you already are or could be a professional software engineer, but that you are striving to a higher standard.
 Many of our students did attend a bootcamp at some point, and valued the intensity and direct path to employability, but recognized that they would need to invest more time in their education in order to achieve their ultimate goals.

-It is common for interstate or international students to travel to San Francisco to attend our courses.
+It is also common for interstate or international students to travel to San Francisco to attend our courses.
 Often they will continue working remotely while they take a single class, or dedicate the time to studying with us full time.
-If you would like to explore this option, we will do our best to help you with accomodation and planning.
+If you would like to explore this option, we will do our best to help you with planning.

 Before we started teaching, we were senior software engineers and engineering managers, not researchers.
 All of our courses are practical, although they will push you toward a deeper understanding of the practice of software engineering.
 For instance, all of our courses involve either a major course project, or a series of smaller projects or exercises.
 These are all practical problems, but problems that would be impossible to solve without the depth of computer science understanding for which we strive.